Community Research and Development Information Service: Organisation and legal basis

-CORDIS is managed by the Publications Office of the European Union, on behalf of the European Commission's research Directorates-General and Agencies.
+CORDIS is managed by the Publications Office of the European Union, on behalf of the European Commission's Research and Innovation Directorates-General, Executive Agencies and Joint Undertakings, with support from specialised contractors for editorial, data and technical services.

 CORDIS was created in 1990 following a Communication of the commission for the implementation of an RTD information service (SEC(1988)1831).

 The legal basis and financing of CORDIS derive from the work programmes of Horizon Europe Framework Programme for Research and Innovation.

-Creation
+EuroSciVoc

+CORDIS created the taxonomy of fields of science "EuroSciVoc" (the European Scientific Vocabulary) to organise the information on EU-funded research projects.

+It uses Natural Language Processing, semantic technologies and Machine Learning, and it is based on the OECD's Fields of Research and Development (FoRD) classification and the Frascati Manual.

+EuroSciVoc is multilingual.
+At the moment is available in German, English, Spanish, French, Italian and Polish, but translations into all European official languages are planned.

+EuroSciVoc is fully integrated into the CORDIS website.
+Its fields of science can be used as a filter to search for research projects and, from a project factsheet, to browse other projects belonging to the same fields of science.

+The taxonomy can be downloaded in SKOS format on the EU Vocabularies Website.

+History

 The creation of CORDIS was a DG XIII initiative - the Commission decision SEC(88)1831 allowed the service to be first established in 1988.
 In 1989 the launch of the VALUE Programme provided a convenient vehicle to carry the development of the budding CORDIS service.

 The first three databases were established and first published on the ESPRIT Day in November 1990.
 Users could review R&D Programmes, R&D Projects and R&D Publications using the Common Command Language (CCL) on the ECHO (European Commission Host Organisation) server.
 This meant that only trained experts could use the service, but nevertheless some 500 user sessions were registered during the first month.

-History
+In 2025 CORDIS surpassed the 150 000 projects, and registered more than 13 million visits.